-All of our elementary, middle and high schools are accredited by the New England Association of Schools and Colleges (NEASC).
+All of our elementary and high schools are accredited by the New England Association of Schools and Colleges (NEASC).
 Most public elementary and middle schools in Massachusetts are not NEASC-accredited.

-We are increasing our special education offerings and working towards a blended learning curriculum that allows for greater instructional differentiation.
+We have increased our special education offerings and are working towards a blended learning curriculum that allows for greater instructional differentiation.

 Some numbers we are proud of